dangtuanhuy/assembla-to-jira-migration/README.md

 Each step will generate a log of the results in the form of a csv file for reference purposes, e.g. detecting which requests failed and why.
 For example, importing tickets will create the `data/jira/:space/jira-tickets.csv` file.

+While the script is being executed, information will be logged to the console.
+Be sure to inspect the information as certain instruction might be given to follow before continuing to the next step.

 ### Assembla export

 1. Space (spaces, space_tools, users, user roles, tags, milestones, ticket statuses, ticket custom fields, documents, wiki pages and tickets)